Carmine Ventre, PhD

 Ciao, welcome to my homepage!
-Since January 2012, I am a Lecturer/Senior Lecturer (Assistant Professor) in Computer Science at the School of Computing of Teesside University.
+Since January 2014, I am a Reader (Associate Professor) in Computer Science at the School of Computing of Teesside University.
+I joined the school as a Lecturer/Senior Lecturer (Assistant Professor) in January 2012.
 Before that, I have held a PostDoctoral research fellowship within EcCo group at the Computer Science Department of the University of Liverpool in connection with an EPSRC-funded project "Efficient Decentralised Approaches in Algorithmic Game Theory."
 I moved to Liverpool in December 2007 from Salerno (Italy) to join the CTAG research group and work on a DFG-funded project "Algorithmic Tools for Games with Applications to E-Commerce and Networks" within Emmy Noether Program first and later on an EPSRC-funded project "Algorithmic Mechanism Design and Optimization Problems with Economic Applications."
 Back in Italy, I was awarded PhD and Laurea degree (MSc equivalent) in Computer Science and was involved in several EU-funded projects.

 - Algorithmic Game Theory, Micro Economics and the Internet

 - Angelina Vidali (Postdoc, 2015–2016)